mahedishato/mahedishato/README.md

-### Hi there 👋, I m Mahedi Hasan Rasel
+# Mahedi Hasan Rasel
-#### I am a ML Engineer
-"Aspiring computer science engineer with a strong passion for data science and technology.
-Focused on expanding my knowledge and skills in machine learning, deep learning, and NLP through hands-on experience and continuous learning.
-Driven to make a meaningful impact through innovative solutions and seeking opportunities to collaborate with like-minded individuals in dynamic environments.
-Connect with me to grow and drive progress together."

-Skills:  PYTHON--Machine learning--Deep learning--Django--HTML--CSS

-- 🔭 I’m currently working on many project
-- 🌱 I’m currently learning PYTHON
-- 👯 I’m looking to collaborate on Github
-- 💬 Ask me about software development, Machine learning , Deep learning , NLP
+## Summary
+I am a graduate in Computer Science and Engineering with a strong passion for machine learning, deep learning, and data science.
+I have experience working as an AI engineer at InflexionpointBD Technologies for 4 months and currently working as a Machine Learning Engineer at Business Automation LTD.

+## Skills
+- Machine Learning
+- Deep Learning
+- Data Science
+- Python
+- TensorFlow
+- PyTorch
+- Scikit-learn
+- SQL
+- Git

+## Education
+- Bachelor of Science in Computer Science and Engineering, [Bangladesh University of Business and technology], [2023]

 ## 🌐 Socials: